Dick Clark on the "American Bandstand" TV show from Philadelphia, appears with teens around him as he reads mail. AP photo.

 Link Wray performing later in his career.

-Nevertheless, despite all the tiptoeing around “Rumble” as a musical instigator of teen trouble, the song became a huge hit, rising into the Top 20.
-Despite Dick Clark’s care not to mention the song’s title at Wray’s appearance, Bandstand did give the song enough air time to help it along, as did other music venues.
-And the attempted suppression by some radio stations, in fact, likely contributed to its success, as Wray himself would later surmise of the radio bans.
+Nevertheless, despite all the tiptoeing around “Rumble” as a musical instigator of teen trouble, the song became a huge hit, rising to No. 16 in May 1958 and remaining in the Top 40 for 10 weeks.
+Despite Dick Clark’s care not to mention the song’s title at Wray’s earlier 1958 appearance, Bandstand did give the song enough air time to help it along, and Clark would freely use the song’s title in subsequent appearances by Wray in 1959 and 1963.
+In fact, the attempted suppression of the song by some radio stations likely contributed to its success, as Wray himself would later surmise of the radio bans.
 “Rumble” went on to sell more than one million copies in its prime, with some estimates as high as four million, though it’s not clear what time frame is involved and whether sales of albums with the song are also included.

 Meanwhile, back in the late 1950s, Archie Bleyer of Cadence Records – the guy who had first produced “Rumble” since his stepdaughter and her friends liked it – was getting some external criticism for releasing the song.
 Bleyer was charged by some critics with “promoting teenage gang warfare.”
 Bleyer, nevertheless, thought he could “clean up” Link Wray and his group.
 Bleyer’s plan was to have the group record in Nashville, Tennessee under the guidance of the Everly Brothers’ production team.
 But the Wrays didn’t like that idea, and decided to part company with Bleyer and Cadence Records.
 They soon joined Epic Records, recording a 1959 follow-up to “Rumble” called “Rawhide,” also an instrumental, which rose to No. 23 on the pop charts.
 In subsequent years, the group also had other notable songs, including “Jack the Ripper” (1961), “Black Widow” (1963), “Big City After Dark” “Run Chicken Run” (1963), “Ace of Spades” (1965), “Switchblade,” and “Red Hot (1977).
 Thereafter, Link Wray would not hit the pop charts in quite the same way again, but would have influence in other ways.